Save WordPress email attachments

 Exporting Email Attachments in CSV or XLSX Format

 CSV and XLSX exports include a link to each attachment file, rather than including the files themselves.
 This helps to keep the file size small.
+First, select either CSV or Microsoft Excel under Export Type.

 Export email log as CSV

 Under Common Information, make sure the Attachments checkbox is selected.
+This will add a column to your spreadsheet containing a direct link to each saved file.

 Export WordPress email attachments